Cacti/plugin_intropage/README.md

 	Improve favourite graphs - you can set more than 2 graphs Fix blank login page if intropage in console is default page Fix show/hide detail
+	Fix db check - Ok tables are reported as damaged if check level is "Changed"

 	1.6 ---
 	Add user setting directly on intropage (close/add panel, autorefresh, ...)